rkolovanov/rkolovanov/README.md

 ### About me

 My name is Rodion Kolovanov.
-I am studying at the Saint Petersburg Electrotechnical University.
+I study at the Saint Petersburg Electrotechnical University.
 I am a 3rd-year student of Applied Mathematics and Computer Science.
 I work in the JSC "Research & Engineering Center ETU".

 ### Worked with